Matthew 22:34-40 · Matthew · Updated April 25, 2026

 Summary

-In this passage from Matthew 22:34-40, Jesus is engaged in a discussion with the Pharisees, a group of Jewish religious leaders.
-The setting is likely in Jerusalem during Jesus' ministry.
-The Pharisees, who often challenge Jesus, are present, and one of them, a lawyer, poses a question.
-The lawyer's intention is to test Jesus, asking him to identify the greatest commandment in the Jewish law (22:34-35).
+In Matthew 22:34-40, Jesus discusses with the Pharisees, a group of Jewish religious leaders.
+This likely takes place in Jerusalem during Jesus' ministry.
+The Pharisees, known for challenging Jesus, are present, and one of them, a lawyer, poses a question to test Jesus by asking him to identify the greatest commandment in the Jewish law (22:34-35).

-Jesus responds directly to the lawyer's question.
-He states that the greatest commandment is to love God with all one's heart, soul, and mind (22:37).
-Jesus then adds that the second commandment, which is similar in importance, is to love one's neighbor as oneself (22:39).
+Jesus responds directly, stating that the greatest commandment is to love God with all one's heart, soul, and mind (22:37).
+He adds that the second commandment, similar in importance, is to love one's neighbor as oneself (22:39).
 He emphasizes that these two commandments are foundational, saying that all the law and the prophets depend on them (22:40).

 Chiastic structure